-Snap loses users for the first time, beats on revenue
+Snap loses daily users, beats on revenue as Saudi prince takes stake

-SAN FRANCISCO (Reuters) - Snap Inc’s Snapchat app unexpectedly lost users in the second quarter, the company said on Tuesday, likely adding fuel to investor fears about slowing growth in the social media sector.
+Shares in Snap climbed more than 12 percent in after-hours trading before reversing course.
+They were last down about 1 percent.

+Snap has been working to convince big advertisers to spend more of their budgets on Snapchat ads and reach the app’s base of mainly 18-34-year-old users, and it beat analyst revenue forecasts as it drew in more international and small business advertisers.

-Daily users fell to 188 million from 191 million in the prior quarter, which could heighten investor anxiety about how competition and privacy issues are affecting Snap and its peers.
+But daily Snapchat users fell to 188 million in the second quarter from 191 million in the prior quarter, Snap said, which could heighten investor anxiety about how competition and privacy issues are affecting Snap and its peers.

-The company beat analyst revenue forecasts as it drew in more international and small business advertisers but posted a wider-than-expected quarterly loss.
+Snap has been redesigning its app to encourage users to interact with more of its ad-supported videos.
+Chief Executive Evan Spiegel said in prepared remarks that the redesign was the primary reason for usage slipping, but he credited the changes for increasing viewership of key ad-supported content this year.

+“We believe that this is an important evolution of our product that will help drive future growth in engagement,” he said.
+“Our users continue to spend an average of over 30 minutes on Snapchat on a daily basis.”

-Snap had never before logged a quarterly drop in users, according to data it has released going back to 2014.
+Snap had never before logged a quarterly drop in daily users, according to data it has released going back to 2014.
 Analysts on average expected Snap to gain nearly 2 million users in the second quarter from the first quarter, according to Thomson Reuters I/B/E/S.

+The company said it set a record for monthly users but did not disclose the figure.

 Snap’s user growth has pulled back sharply over the past two years.
 Much larger rival Facebook Inc has replicated Snapchat features such as virtual animal ear filters for selfies and the “stories” format for sharing content.